Do you like being alone? Or do you hate it?

 Being in the company of other people can be fun and entertaining, but it can also seriously affect your productivity.
 There are times when the company of other people acts as nothing more than a distraction from getting your work done.

-Time spent alone can be some of the most productive time in your life—mostly because there are less distractions, and you can just put your head down and get to work.
+Time spent alone can be some of the most productive time in your life—mostly because there are fewer distractions, and you can just put your head down and get to work.

 6. You’ll enjoy your relationships even more.